gatlin/go-orc/README.md

 represented as `Merge`: merge a slice of void channels into a single one.

-*Sequence* becomes the void channel method `ForEachDo` which accepts a Site to be called for each value.
+*Sequence* becomes the void channel method `ForEachDo` which accepts a Site to be called for each value; *sequence* is essentially an implicit event loop, but Go has explicit loops.

 *Prune* takes a huge semantic hit because at the moment, without metaprogramming, I'm not sure how I would know which parts of the